Jeff Wayne's Musical Version of The War of the Worlds: The Immersive Experience

 In May 2019, Jeff Wayne's The War of the Worlds: The Immersive Experience opened to the public in London.
 Set across 22,000 sq. ft of space, the 2-hour production combined music from the album, immersive theatre and virtual reality, holograms, and other techniques.
 The cast includes Tom Brittney, Anna Marie Wayne, Carrie Hope Fletcher, and David Burnett, joined by a live cast of twelve actors.
+On April 30, 2026, it was announced that The Immersive Experience had closed after Ellipsis Entertainment had ceased operating.
+This followed a £400,000 upgrade and attempts by The Jeff Wayne Music Group to take over the production.

 Track listing

 All music was written by Jeff Wayne, and all lyrics were written by Wayne, Paul Vigrass and Gary Osborne.
 All tracks (except for “Epilogue (Part 2) (NASA)”) feature narration by Richard Burton, with dialogue written by Doreen Wayne.